alexadmin/it_overview/README.md

 # monitoring
 - every storage service RabbitMQ, MySQL... should be monitored.
 Script should generate hash, write it, read it and compare it.

+# Testing
+- performance testing is also important as functional testing (1, p.226)

 # monolithic vs microservice